+Are almonds good for you?
 Almonds are one of the world’s most loved tree nuts.
 They can be eaten raw or roasted as a snack or in different dishes.
-Let’s see all the incredible health benefits of almonds.
+And though almonds are just one of the many healthy nuts out there, they’re by far the most popular nut used in everyday cooking and baking.

 1. Almonds May Promote Bone Health